 Add the rice to the pot with the remaining onion-Poblano mixture, and stir to coat all of the grains — they should be shiny from the oil.
 If they're not, add a bit more oil.
 Sauté for a couple of minutes, and then pour in the blended poblano-onion-stock mixture, and the remaining stock.
 Turn the heat to high, and bring to a boil.
 Immediately reduce the heat to low, cover the pot, and gently simmer until all of the liquid has been absorbed and the rice is tender, about 20 minutes.

-Season to taste with salt and pepper and serve.
+Mix in the lemon juice and cilantro, and then season to taste with salt and pepper and serve.
 (Here's How to Season to Taste.)